 P&O cruises include the price of gratuities within their cruise fare.
 Cruises booked from the UK include taxes and all port fees.

-In regards to pricing, P&O Cruises are often quite a lot cheaper than Royal Caribbean Cruises and P&O often have discounted children’s places and other offers.
+P&O Cruises are often quite a lot cheaper than Royal Caribbean Cruises and P&O often has discounted children’s places and other offers.

 |Cruise Line||Onboard Schedule|

-On a P&O cruise, there is a daily schedule of things like trivia, game shows, and entertainment in the theatre.
+On a P&O cruise, there is a daily schedule of things like trivia, game shows, entertainment in the theatre and guest speakers.

-I’ve always really enjoyed the theatre entertainment on P&O cruises, the musicians, tribute acts, and magic show ‘Astonishing’ are all brilliant.
+I’ve always really enjoyed the theatre entertainment on P&O cruises, the musicians, tribute acts, and magic shows are all brilliant.

 On a Royal Caribbean cruise, there are lots of things to keep everybody busy.